Sunshine Coast, BC: Things to Do and See

 Smaller than Katherine Lake and also family-friendly.

-After an easy fifty minute walk through a shaded forest, you reach the rapids.
-Check out the tide times here before you set off to see the rapids at their best (two/three times per day.)
+Check out the tide times here before you set off to see Sechelt Rapids at their best two/three times per day.

 Skookumchuck Narrows | Sunshine Coast BC